Here’s a great article from Alyssa Milton, C. Ped (C), Cambridge, ON about foot pain!

 Numb, tingling or painful feet should not be ignored!

 Individuals who have peripheral neuropathy are at increased risk of falling as the lack of sensation, loss of coordination and muscle weakness make it more difficult to move around safely.
 They’re also at increased risk of serious foot wounds and ulcers as the reduced sensation makes it difficult to feel a small injury developing.
 Left unnoticed a small rub, blister or nick can quickly become a difficult to treat wound.
+A foot massager is helpful in reliving joint pain and support recovery from injury and muscles soreness.
+When massage is combined with ankle and foot strengthening exercises then it can prevent future injuries and fasten up the recovery process for the current ones.
+10 – 15 minutes, massage once in a week will help to reduce the chances of danger injury.

 If you have peripheral neuropathy, these safety tips will reduce your risk of developing a serious foot wound or having an accidental fall: